-Role Description Administrator Administrators can see all Data in the system and coordinate the process of Data Owner's providing access rights. he persons in the following roles have administrator rights the CARE-4-DATA system: Platform Lead at Scifeon and ounder & CEO at Scifeon.
+Role Description Administrator Administrators can see all Data in the system and coordinate the process of Data Owner's providing access rights.
+The persons in the following roles have administrator rights in the CARE-4-DATA system: Platform Lead at Scifeon, Senior Project Manager at Scifeon, and Founder & CEO at Scifeon.
 Data Owner Each Beneficiary can designate one or more users as Data Owner Representative who will be assigned the Data Owner's role in the system.
 These users have the following special rights, specifically regarding the Data owned by the Beneficiary they are representing:

 Make the decision to Disseminate Data to a Public Repository or to apply for Special Access Rights.
-Share Data with other Beneficiaries.
-Add new users associated with their own Beneficiary.
-User A User is associated with a specific Beneficiary and can access Data owned by that Beneficiary.
+Control sharing of Data with other Beneficiaries.
+Request access for new users associated with their own Beneficiary.
+User Users can upload Data to the system, including compound registration and experimental results, and be designated as Data Owner in accordance with the above.
+The uploaded Data will be linked to the Beneficiary to whom the User is associated.
+A User is associated with a specific Beneficiary and can access Data owned by that Beneficiary.
 Based on participation in specific activities, a User can also access Data owned by other Beneficiaries if access is granted by the Data Owner.